 “Your hour of liberation is drawing near.
 Hold fast to your faith, faith in your own leaders in this country, faith in the miners of this country, faith in the United Nations who will again restore to you the liberty which you have lost and peace to this tortured world.”

 It was Thursday, the 10th of July, and the audience with Marshal Stalin had been arranged for 9.30am.
-Masaryk and Drtina met half an hour earlier in one of the rooms of the State residence put at their disposal, but Gottwald was late.
-They became impatient as the minutes passed, so
+Jan Masaryk and Dr Drtina met half an hour earlier in one of the rooms of the State residence put at their disposal, but Gottwald was late.

 It was announced in late 1943 that Coventry was to join the Lidice Shall Live movement.
 The decision was made at a meeting at the Council House on Wednesday the 1st of December, attended by representatives of the churches, Civil Defence force, social and other organisations.